matobodo/DiscordWebhookLogging/README.md

 </pre>

 ### Flushing buffered messages
 DiscordWebhookHandler by default buffers messages, so it can send more lines as single messasge.
-You can manualy flush the buffer by calling `logger.flush()`.
+Buffer can store 1989 due to Discords message length limits.
+It is automatically flushed when there is not enogh space for next message.
+You can also manualy flush the buffer by calling `logger.flush()`.

+Buffer is also automatically flushed right before the app exits.

 #### Python:
 ```python